softwaresaved/software-deposit-guidance/markdown/WhatNotToDeposit.md

 For names, email addresses and organisational information relating to those who have written or contributed to your software, make sure you have received their permission to include this information.

-Sensitive personal information can be in documentation, source files, data files and image files (especially medical image files).
+Look for sensitive personal information in documentation, source files, data files and image files (especially medical image files).

 ## Internal information

 Check that your content does not include any information relating to your local infrastructure and servers and which might compromise their security if this information were exposed publicly.
 This information can include: URLs or IP addresses of servers or service endpoints, usernames, passwords, private SSH keys, security tokens and credentials.

-Internal information can be in documentation, configuration files, data files and source code.
+Look for internal information in documentation, configuration files, data files and source code.

 ## Software and data not licensed for sharing or redistribution